 All we apparently lack is a centrist view of our place in the universe.

-its structural existence, inside the atom, after our solar system,
+and initially patterned its structural existence inside the atom, after

-following the results obtained from the decisive gold foil, particle
+our solar system, following the results obtained from the decisive gold

-impact and penetration experiments, carried out by Rutherford and his
+foil, particle impact and penetration experiments, carried out by

-students.
-The problems this model presented, guided our investigation
+Rutherford and his students.
+The problems this model presented, guided

-through the 20th century.
-Where we required extra mass, we predicted
+our investigation through the 20th century.
+Where we required extra

-that a neutrally charged particle existed within the atomic nucleus.
+mass, we predicted that a neutrally charged particle existed within the

-magnetic field within the cloud chamber.
-Finding the particle was
+through the magnetic field within the cloud chamber.
+Finding the

-regarded as a successful prediction for the mathematical model.
+particle was regarded as a successful prediction for the mathematical

 With the Ptolemaic model we had some fairly solid observational